suw/cms-integration-prototype/README.md

 # README

 This is a prototype project for testing out an possible system wide integration using RabbitMQ as the task/message broker.

-This
+Please excuse any odd formatting.
+My Java is a bit rusty.

 ## Requirements